InXile Entertainment

 inXile Entertainment, Inc. is an American video game developer and a studio of Xbox Game Studios based in Tustin, California.
 Specializing in role-playing video games, inXile was founded in 2002 by Interplay co-founder Brian Fargo.
 The studio produced the fantasy games The Bard's Tale and Hunted: The Demon's Forge, along with various games for Flash and iOS such as Fantastic Contraption in its first decade of development.
-In 2012, inXile released the post-apocalyptic game Wasteland 2, following a successful Kickstarter campaign.
-Following the game's critical success, the studio went on to raise a then-record US$4 million on Kickstarter to develop Torment: Tides of Numenera, a spiritual successor to Interplay's Planescape: Torment. inXile has since finished developing Wasteland 3.
+In 2014, inXile released the post-apocalyptic game Wasteland 2, following a successful Kickstarter campaign.
+Following the game's critical success, the studio went on to raise a then-record US$4 million on Kickstarter to develop Torment: Tides of Numenera, a spiritual successor to Interplay's Planescape: Torment.
+The studio was purchased by Microsoft and became part of Xbox Game Studios in 2018, just as they were developing Wasteland 3, which they released in 2020.
+The studio is currently developing Clockwork Revolution for Windows and Xbox Series X/S.